First United Bank & Trust Company was chartered on October 2, 1900, as Durant National Bank.

 World War I, called the Great War, begins.

-In 1915, Durant National Bank absorbed eight banks in the Oklahoma region and in 1916 constructed a new building in Durant at 2nd & Main Streets.
+In 1915, Durant National Bank absorbed eight banks in the Oklahoma region and in 1916 constructed what has become known as the Massey Building along Durant’s Main Street.

 The United States joins World War I.

 In 1963 Durant National Bank was renamed to Durant Bank & Trust, becoming one of the first banks in Oklahoma to have full trust powers.

 State Senator John Massey joined the DB&T Board of Directors in 1965.

 Rev. Martin Luther King, Jr., is assassinated in Memphis, Tenn.

 In 1986, Senator Massey became the majority shareholder & CEO of Durant Bank & Trust in 1986; the bank at this time was just under $100 million in assets.